-For the sake of thoroughness: in terms of the section of The Street between Buxton and Longcliffe, we note there are a number of surviving "Street" place names on the 1:25,000 OS map OL24.
+For the sake of thoroughness: in terms of the section of The Street between Buxton and Longcliffe, there are a number of surviving "Street" place names on the 1:25,000 OS map OL24.
 These are, from north to south: Street Farm at SK 1190 6745, Street House Farm at SK 1165 6740, Middle Street Farm at SK 1400 6518 and Straight Knolls Barn (= Street Knolls, Cameron, 1959) at SK 2256 5588.
 Cockerton (1937) mentions "Over Street", a place-name at or adjacent to the Duke of York Inn at Pomeroy; also noted by Kirkham (1975).
 The Tithe Map of Smerrill indicates a "Great and Little Street Close" at SK 1760 6130.
 Cockerton discusses several additional Street names he had found in "old documents" including at Friden where The Street had been recorded as the "Kingestrete" and the "Via de Peco" in about 1225.
-A charter of King Edgar of AD963 for an estate at Ballidon identifies "cyngstraet" as part of the estate boundary with sufficient accuracy for it to be The Street (Brooks, 2000).
+A charter of King Edgar of AD963 for an estate at Ballidon identifies

+"cyngstraet" as part of the estate boundary with sufficient accuracy for it to be The Street (Brooks, 2000).
 Indeed, these two very old documented names perhaps suggest we should properly call The Street "King Street".
-We have also reviewed the tithe and enclosure maps for Carsington, Hopton, Callow, Kirk Ireton, Turnditch and Windley and there are no "Street" place names at all on any of those maps.
-However, there is a "Street" place name on the east side of the Ecclesbourne in Duffield Frith but this appears to be the family name of the landowners at Knave's Cross at Longwalls Lane (Street's Wood) and similarly at Street's Rough near Sandyford.
+As part of the research for this report also reviewed were the tithe and enclosure maps for Carsington, Hopton, Callow, Kirk Ireton, Turnditch and Windley and there are no "Street" place names at all on any of those maps.
+However, there is a "Street" place name on the east side of the Ecclesbourne in Duffield Frith but this appears to be the family name of the landowners at Knave's Cross at Longwalls Lane (Street's Wood) and similarly at Street's Rough near Sandyford and an unlocated Wyver Street reference in documents for the Wigley estate, perhaps between Wigwell and Colebrook Farm.

 The 1839 tithe map for Carsington gives two "Portaway" field names to the west of the village.
 These are "Portaway and Scattergood Pingle" located at SK 2442 5335 and the neighbouring "Dale Pingle and Portaway" at SK 2440 5345.
 These have been used as evidence to suggest the existence of a north-south oriented portway in the area and, by implication, that this is the line of The Street passing through on its way to Little Chester (Willies, 1995).
 If the line of The Street is projected straight from its last known point though, the two fields are more than 500m off the line to the west.
-If these field names do refer to an actual portway, it is more likely to be an east-west route, perhaps an old alignment of the Wirksworth to Ashbourne road running from Carsington village to Wall Lands.
-This route would take advantage of the well drained, flat ground at the foot of the hill instead of crossing the boggy, deeply incised ground that the present B5035 road takes.
+If these field names do refer to an actual portway, it is more likely to be an east-west route, perhaps an old pack horse route from the lead mines near Lark Tor towards Carsington.
 Indeed, both the tithe map and Hutchinson's 1711 map (D258/69/1) show a footpath doing exactly this.